 Have you heard?
 Stem cells can literally regenerate your skin.

 Sounds like science fiction?
-That’s because it is.
-Stem cells sound like the best thing since sliced bread but the facade soon cracks down under a little scrutiny…
+It is.
+Stem cells sound like the best thing since sliced bread, but the facade soon cracks down under a little scrutiny…

 All living beings have stem cells.
 Plants.
 Animals.
 Humans.

 Stem cells are mother cells.
 They have the potential to become any type of cell in that organism.
 They can then reproduce more of those cells.